Pniqolus/MUSCII/README.md

  * Every non-shift character is present within the first 64 positions, with every shift character present in the last 64.
  * Any shift operation can be performed using a logical OR with the number 64 (i.e. one bit flip).
  * The control characters are directly opposite of the first 8 decimal numbers (0-7).
+ * All base conversions up to base 36 are trivial, requiring only a cast operation.